Ipamorelin

 Research Applications

-- Selective GH Secretion — Pulsatile GH release without ACTH/cortisol effects; potency comparable to GHRP-6 but with GHRH-like selectivity.[1]
+- Selective GH Secretion — Pulsatile GH release without ACTH/cortisol effects; potency comparable to GHRP-6 but with GHRH-like selectivity.
+Used as the prototypical selective GHS in receptor pharmacology research.[1]

-- Bone Growth & Metabolism — Dose-dependent longitudinal bone growth (42→52 µm/day, p<0.0001); increased tibial/vertebral BMC in adult rats.[3][8]
+- Bone Growth & Metabolism — Dose-dependent longitudinal bone growth in adult female rats (42→52 µm/day, p<0.0001) at 18–450 µg/day SC over 15 days; increased tibial and vertebral bone mineral content in long-term studies.[3][8]

 Biochemical Characteristics